 Real-time preview of effects

-Currently, the only effects shipped with Audacity that support real-time preview are Phaser, SC4 and Wahwah, but you can download additional LADSPA, LV2, VST and Audio Unit (for Mac OS X) effects, almost all of which will support real-time preview.
+Currently, the only effects shipped with Audacity that support real-time preview are Phaser, SC4 and Wahwah, but you can download additional LADSPA, LV2, VST and Audio Unit (for Mac) effects, almost all of which will support real-time preview.

 Real-time preview differences